The absolute seawater entropy: Part II. Case studies: Numerical applications

 \subsection{A study of surface entropy: Arctic Ocean}

 The seawater standard (TEOS10) and absolute (third-law) entropies along the coasts of the Arctic Ocean are shown in the zoomed-in Figs.~\ref{Fig_WOA23_regional_Arctic}.

-The blue ($<28$~g~kg${}^{\,-1}$) low values in salinity are due to the flow from the Mackenzie, Kolyma, Lena, Taz and Ob rivers.
-The impacts of the associated large gradients in salinity corresponds to more generalized (light-blue) absolute entropy values between $10$ and $30$ units off the coasts of Canada, Alaska and Siberia, in that prolonging the same values off the west part of the Russian coasts (Barents and Kara Seas).
+The blue ($<28$~g~kg${}^{\,-1}$) low values in salinity are due to the flow from the Mackenzie, Kolyma, Lena, Taz, and Ob rivers.
+The impacts of the associated large gradients in salinity correspond to more generalized (light-blue) absolute entropy values between $10$ and $30$ units off the coasts of Canada, Alaska, and Siberia, prolonging the same values off the west part of the Russian coasts (Barents and Kara Seas).

-The surface values over the Arctic Ocean are thus more zonally symmetric with the absolute entropy than with the standard TEOS10 entropy, and are also more homogenized over the Bays of Hudson and Baffin, the Amundsen, Coronation and Queen Maud Gulfs, the Bering and Chukchi Seas, with also similar more isentropic features in the Greenland sea off the east coasts of Greenland, where large gradients of salinity exist (see the dashed-black boxes).
+The surface values over the Arctic Ocean are thus more zonally symmetric with the absolute entropy than with the standard TEOS10 entropy.
+They are also more homogenized over the Bays of Hudson and Baffin, the Amundsen, Coronation, and Queen Maud Gulfs, and the Bering and Chukchi Seas.
+There are similarly more isentropic features in the Greenland Sea off the east coast of Greenland, where large gradients of salinity exist (see the dashed-black boxes).

-The black line added to denote the Canada Basin (here at the longitude $160$~E/$220$~W) roughly corresponding to the SCICEX'97 Transect-A (longitude $150$~E/$210$~W), with the fresh water in the Beaufort Sea coming from the Mackenzie river.
-The larger (light-blue) annual-mean values for the absolute entropy are in agreement with the surface values in the right part of the SCICEX'97 Transects (A and B) shown in the Figs.~\ref{Fig_SCICEX97_transect_A} and \ref{Fig_SCICEX97_transect_B}.
+The black line added to denote the Canada Basin (here at the longitude $140$~E/$220$~W) roughly corresponds to the SCICEX'97 Transect-A (longitude $150$~E/$210$~W), with the fresh water in the Beaufort Sea coming from the Mackenzie River.
+The larger (light-blue) annual-mean values for the absolute entropy are in agreement with the surface values in the right part of the SCICEX'97 Transects (A and B) shown in Figs.~\ref{Fig_SCICEX97_transect_A} and \ref{Fig_SCICEX97_transect_B}.